CONTACT

 • Effective pain relief: SGB can provide effective pain relief for sympathetically mediated pain conditions, such as CRPS, by blocking the abnormal activity of the sympathetic nervous system.

-• Improved quality of life: By providing pain relief, SGB can improve patients' quality of life and ability to perform daily activities.
+• Improved quality of life: By providing pain relief, SGB can improve patient’s quality of life and ability to perform daily activities.

 • Minimally invasive: SGB is a minimally invasive procedure that causes less pain and scarring than traditional open surgeries.